Y0Coss/docs-fork/pages/network/load_balancer/create_http_https/guide.en-gb.md

 #### From the OVHcloud Control Panel

-Go to the home page of your OVHcloud Load Balancer service and click on the `Apply the configuration`{.action} button.
+Go to the home page of your OVHcloud Load Balancer service, click on the `...`{.action} dots next to the name of your service and click on `Apply the configuration`{.action}.

 ![Apply the configuration](images/btn_apply_configuration.png){.thumbnail}